rileypsmith/DNN-stock-trader/README.md

 A second approach is to discretize stock returns over some fixed time horizon and turn the sequence modeling task into a classificaiton task: in this case, the LSTM ingests historical prices and tries to predict which "bin" the stock returns will fall into over the following 'n' days.
 For this analysis, five bins are used, corresponding to stock returns in $(-\inf, -0.03],(-0.03,-0.01],(-0.01,0.01],(0.01,0.03],(0.03,\inf)$.
-The time horizon over which returns are predicted can be anything, but we will compare results for 5 days in the future and 30 days in the future.
+The time horizon over which returns are predicted can be anything, but in this analysis we will attempt to predict stock prices 5 days in the future.

 For training, a different loss function is required than the auto-regressive approach since this approach is more of a classification task.
 In general,